Upton Sinclair: Personal life

 Sinclair's grave in Rock Creek Cemetery, Washington, D.C.

-In April 1900, Sinclair went to Lake Massawippi in Quebec to work on a novel, renting a small cabin for three months and then moving to a farmhouse where he was reintroduced to his future first wife, Meta Fuller (1880–1964).
+In April 1900, Sinclair went to Lake Massawippi in Quebec to work on a novel, renting a small cabin for three months and then moving to a farmhouse where he was reintroduced to Meta Fuller (1880–1964), who later became his first wife.
 A childhood friend descended from one of the First Families of Virginia, she was three years younger than he and aspired to be more than a housewife, so Sinclair instructed her in what to read and learn.
 Though each had warned the other against it, on October 18, 1900, they married.
 The couple having used abstinence as their main form of contraception, Meta became pregnant the following year.
 Despite Meta's several attempts to terminate the pregnancy, the child, David, was born on December 1, 1901.
 (Note: David Sinclair (1901–1987) became a physicist.)
 Meta and her family tried to convince Sinclair to give up writing and get "a job that would support his family."

-Sinclair was opposed to sex outside of marriage and viewed it as necessary only for reproduction.
+Sinclair was opposed to sex outside of marriage.
+He viewed sex as necessary only for reproduction.
 He told his first wife Meta that only the birth of a child gave marriage "dignity and meaning".
 Despite his beliefs, Sinclair had a love affair with Anna Noyes during his marriage to Meta.
 He wrote a novel about the affair called Love's Progress, a sequel to Love's Pilgrimage.
 It was never published.
 His wife later had a love affair with John Armistead Collier, a theology student from Memphis; they had a son together named Ben.